datadev23/frontend-nanodegree-arcade-game/README.md

 ## Navigation

 To play the game use the arrow keys to navigate the player across the screen.
+The player can go up and down and left and right.

 ## Enemy

 The enemy bugs will hurt the player if he runs into them and the game will be reset.

+## Lose state
+When you hit an enemy bug the game is reset and the player is placed back to the default position.
+A popup message telling you "You lose" will appear.

 ### To Win

 To win the game you need to reach the water.
-When this happens a popup will tell you "You win the game"
+When this happens a popup will tell you "You win the game".